Matt is a professional painter who enjoys fishing and metal detecting on the weekend for old coins and rings.

-Gray Ghost (Amphibian) Underwater Headphones
+Gray Ghost Amphibian Underwater Headphones

 Using the Headphones Underwater

-While I don't submerge mine in water deeper than 3-4 feet, I haven't had any problems with water leaking in when wearing them on my head in shallow water.
-These headphones are all I wear now when metal detecting on land, too.
-The cable is a lot longer than the one that came with my detector, making it easier to set my detector down to recover a find without the cord pulling.
+While I don't submerge mine in water deeper than three or four feet, I haven't had any problems with water leaking in when wearing them on my head in shallow water.
+These headphones are all I wear now when metal detecting on land and in the water.
+The cable is a lot longer than my stock headphones so I can recover my finds easier without pulling on the cord.

-Are the Gray Ghost Headphones Worth it?
+Are the Gray Ghost Headphones Worth It?

 © 2018 Matt G.